dgtlkitchen/vrf/PRD.md

     - `/public/latest` to get latest randomness.
   - Optionally uses drand’s `common/client.Client` interface.
 - `NewVRFService`, `StartVRFGRPCServer`, and `StartVRFDebugHTTPServer`:
-  - `StartVRFGRPCServer` exposes the production gRPC API used by `republicd`:
+  - `StartVRFGRPCServer` exposes the production gRPC API used by `chaind`:
     - Bound only to loopback or a Unix domain socket by default.
     - Does **not** use h2c or gRPC‑Gateway on this port.
   - `StartVRFDebugHTTPServer` (optional) can expose JSON/HTTP endpoints for debugging: